Skip to content

 }

-In the example code above, a WaitGroup and a condition variable are used to wait and signal for threads.
+In the example code above, a WaitGroup and a condition variable are used to wait and signal for coroutines.
 As recommended, the locking mechanism to be used with the condition variable (in this case, a sync::Mutex) is directly associated and used through the condition variable.
-The thread 1 waits for a signal with the Wait call, while thread 2 sends this signal with the Signal call.
-As a result, thread 1 is awakened and continues execution.
+The coroutine 1 waits for a signal with the Wait call, while coroutine 2 sends this signal with the Signal call.
+As a result, coroutine 1 is awakened and continues execution.

 When waiting for a condition, the Wait method should called within a loop which checks the condition.
 This ensures that unexpected wakeups or notifications are handled correctly (see: Spurious Wakeups).
 A Wait call, considers the associated Locker is locked.
 Releases the locking mechanism and waits until it is notified by a signal.
 After being notified, it tries to reacquire the lock.